An introduction to CAFM systems

 As the responsibilities of FM professionals become far more exhaustive and challenging, CAFM has become an integral support in their ability to perform their duties efficiently and effectively.

 A new world of opportunity

-This technology has opened up a new world of opportunity for organisations in all industries, enabling them to reduce costs, oversee assets, manage space, support employee wellbeing and much, much more.
-It has taken what was once a mountain of paperwork riddled with out-of-date or inaccurate data and made it reliable, digitised, accessible and useful to companies.
+This technology has opened up a new world of opportunity for organizations in all industries, enabling them to reduce costs, oversee assets, manage space, support employee wellbeing and much, much more.
+It has taken what was once a mountain of paperwork riddled with out-of-date or inaccurate data and made it reliable, digitized, accessible and useful to companies.

 In this guide to CAFM systems, we will break down what this technology accomplishes, list its wide range of features and benefits, and outline what steps businesses need to take to incorporate this powerful software into their infrastructure.

 If you would like to learn more about our specific approach to CAFM and the all-encompassing solutions we’ve developed over the past 30+ years, get in touch with our team today.

 What is CAFM?

 CAFM, or Computer Aided Facilities Management, is the term for technology designed to help users manage the various assets, tools and processes that affect business continuity.
 CAFM was developed to streamline facilities management and maintenance, driving greater efficiency, boosting business performance and generally making life easier for FMs, employees and wider building users.